MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/use-node-pools.md

 # Create and manage multiple node pools for a cluster in Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server

-In AKS on Azure Stack HCI and Windows Server, nodes of the same configuration are grouped together into *node pools*.
+In Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server, nodes of the same configuration are grouped together into *node pools*.
 These node pools contain the underlying VMs that run your applications.

 > [!NOTE]
 > This feature enables higher control over how to create and manage multiple node pools.
 As a result, separate commands are required for create/update/delete operations.
 Previously, cluster operations through [New-AksHciCluster](./reference/ps/new-akshcicluster.md) or [Set-AksHciCluster](./reference/ps/set-akshcicluster.md) were the only option to create/scale a cluster with one Windows node pool and one Linux node pool.
 This feature exposes a separate operation set for node pools that require the use of the node pool commands [New-AksHciNodePool](./reference/ps/new-akshcinodepool.md), [Set-AksHciNodePool](./reference/ps/set-akshcinodepool.md), [Get-AksHciNodePool](./reference/ps/get-akshcinodepool.md), and [Remove-AksHciNodePool](./reference/ps/remove-akshcinodepool.md) to execute operations on an individual node pool.